bkoz/experian/README.md

 ### Code Summary

-The `src/client.py` script acts as a test client for an Experian MCP (Microservice Context Protocol) server, supporting both HTTP and standard I/O (stdio) transport methods.
+The `src/client.py` script acts as a test client for an Experian MCP (Model Context Protocol) server, supporting both HTTP and standard I/O (stdio) transport methods.
 It integrates with OpenAI's API for language model interactions to perform tasks such as financial risk assessment.

 ### Key Components and Functionalities: